 Sinestro was a DC Comics series, part of its New 52 line-up.
 Spinning off from Green Lantern, it follows Thaal Sinestro, once the greatest Green Lantern and later its worst traitor, as he tries to retake control of the Yellow Lantern Corps.

-For the title character and the rest of Yellow Lantern's character sheet see GL Sinestro Corps.
+For the title character and the rest of the Yellow Lantern's character sheet see GL - Sinestro Corps.

 This series contains examples of:

 - 0% Approval Rating: It's always unclear just how many of those who act like they approve of Sinestro are telling the truth, but most people in the universe know better than to trust him including most of his own Corps and he makes it clear that he doesn't trust any of them either.
 He does start regaining the loyalty of parts of the corps as the title progresses, but they have very different priorities than most people.My dear, you are my closest advisor and I don't even trust you.

 - Nax was part of the Naidroth Collective, an enclave of traveling scientists who abducted and experimented on sentient lifeforms from various planets.